Feng Shui In The Home Office: How To Spruce Up Your Personal Workspace For Increased Productivity And Wellbeing

 The way of colour

-Do you want your office to be relaxing and inviting?
+Do you want your working space to be relaxing and inviting?
 Opulent and commanding?
 Colourful and creative?
 Ultimately, the colours you employ will go a long way in establishing the mood and atmosphere of your working environment.
 Here’s a breakdown of some colours and what they represent:

 Green: family, good health.